 Are there types that aren’t commonly used?
 We don’t include boolean variants of ops for example, since we don’t see much use of them in typical inference graphs.

 These ops are trimmed by default to optimize for inference on mobile, but it is possible to alter some build files to change the default.
 After alternating the build files, you will need to recompile TensorFlow.
-See below for more details on how to do this, and also see Optimizing for more on reducing your binary size.
+See below for more details on how to do this, and also see optimizing binary size for more on reducing your binary size.

 Locate the implementation